 Community building is hard.
 It can take over a year for a community to move from the first stage of community building, where the community managers create most of the content and have to really push to get people to engage, to the second, where the community almost runs itself.

-So keep calm and carry on learning, testing, creating, and listening to your users to get to that next level!
+So keep calm and carry on learning, testing, creating and listening to your members to get to that next level!

 We hope these 6 online community building dos and don’ts will serve you well.
 If you want more in-depth guidance, you can download our free 10 Steps For Your First Year of Community Building guide to learn:

 1. Why and how you should adjust the look and feel of your online community

 2. Why and how you should run a Beta community

 4. Why and how you can set up a content calendar